-On November 5, 2009, Devin King ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public School's ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
+On November 5, 2009, Regina Snead ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public School's ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time his position was abolished was a Librarian at Marshall Education Center.
-Employee was serving in Career Service status at the time he was terminated.
+Employee's position of record at the time her position was abolished was a Psychologist at Nalle Elementary School.
+Employee was serving in Educational Service status at the time she was terminated.

 I was assigned this matter on February 6, 2012.
-On February 16, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-Although Agency complied, Employee did not.
-I issued a Show Cause Order to Employee on March 23, 2012.
-Employee again failed to respond.
+On February 8, 2012, and again on February 16, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
+Both parties submitted timely responses to the order.
 The record is now closed.